MeiAnd/CISCO/README.md

-###👋 Hello, I'm "Cryptic" — Cybersecurity Professional
+###Hello, I'm "Cryptic" — Cybersecurity Professional

 Welcome to my GitHub profile!
 I'm a cybersecurity enthusiast with a keen interest in network security, threat analysis, and vulnerability assessment.
 Currently, I am expanding my skill set through the **Cisco Networking Academy’s Junior Cybersecurity Analyst Path**, where I've had the opportunity to dive deep into real-world labs, hands-on scenarios, and critical security concepts.